Blog

 Catherine Cho

-Catherine Cho is a product manager at Index Exchange, where she is responsible for building a number of streaming TV products.
+Catherine Cho is a senior product manager at Index Exchange, where she is responsible for building a number of streaming TV products.
 With extensive experience in the streaming industry and connected TV advertising market, Catherine is now focused on establishing Index Exchange as the streaming TV market leader by creating best practices, growing private marketplace (PMP) capabilities, and building new ad podding features.
 Outside of work, she enjoys practicing golf all year round in California and traveling with her husband and two daughters.

 Back to blog